Image of Anti-Money Laundering Whistleblowing and the SEC Whistleblower Program

 These violations deprive regulators and law enforcement of important information that could be used to identify potential securities law and money laundering violations.

-SEC and FINRA Enforcement Actions
+SEC and FINRA AML Enforcement Actions

 • In May 2016, FINRA fined Raymond James & Associates and Raymond James Financial Services $17 million for widespread violations related to their anti-money laundering programs.
 The violations stemmed from the firms’ failure to establish and implement adequate anti-money laundering programs, which in turn precluded the firms from meeting their duty to prevent, detect, investigate, and report suspicious activity from at least November 2011 through June 2014.